University of Manchester: City Campus

 Whitworth Park Halls of Residence is owned by the University of Manchester and houses 1,085 students, located next to Whitworth Park.
 It is notable for its triangular shaped accommodation blocks.
 Their designer took inspiration from a hill created from excavated soil which had been left in 1962 from an archaeological dig led by John Gater.
 A consequence of the triangular design was a reduced cost for the construction company.
 A deal struck between the university and Manchester City Council meant the council would pay for the roofs of all student residential buildings in the area.
 They were built in the mid-1970s.

 The site of the halls was previously occupied by many small streets whose names have been preserved in the names of the halls.
 Grove House is an older building that has been used by the university for many different purposes over the last sixty years.
 Its first occupants in 1951 were the Appointments Board and the Manchester University Press.
 The shops in Thorncliffe Place were part of the same plan and include banks and a convenience store.

 Notable people associated with the halls include Friedrich Engels, whose residence is commemorated by a blue plaque on Aberdeen House; the physicist Brian Cox; and Irene Khan, Secretary General of Amnesty International.

 The former UMIST Campus has four halls of residence near to Sackville Street building (Weston, Lambert, Fairfield, and Wright Robinson).
-Chandos Hall, a former residence, has been closed prior to demolition.
+The Grosvenor Halls of Residence were demolished in 2015 to make way for a new engineering campus.
+Chandos Hall, a former residence, has been closed and demolished.

 Other residences include Vaughn House, once the home of the clergy serving the Church of the Holy Name, and George Kenyon Hall at University Place; Crawford House and Devonshire House adjacent to the Manchester Business School and Victoria Hall on Upper Brook Street.